kosullivan91/IT-145/pseudocode/petCheckIn.md

     // Determine whether boarding space is available and return boolean result function checkAvailability(petType):
-        IF petType is Dog THEN
+        IF petType is dog THEN
             IF dogSpace > 0 THEN
-                RETURN TRUE
+                RETURN true
             ELSE
-                RETURN FALSE
+                RETURN false
             ENDIF
         ELSE
             IF catSpace > 0 THEN
-                RETURN TRUE
+                RETURN true
             ELSE
-                RETURN FALSE
+                RETURN false
         ENDIF

     function checkOut():
-        TODO: Out of assignment scope
+        TODO: N/A: Out of assignment scope

     function getPet():
-        TODO: Out of assignment scope
+        TODO: N/A: Out of assignment scope

     function createPet():
-        TODO: Out of assignment scope
+        TODO: N/A: Out of assignment scope

     function updatePet():
-        TODO: Out of assignment scope
+        TODO: N/A: Out of assignment scope

     function main(String[] args):
-        TODO: Out of assignment scope
+        TODO: N/A: Out of assignment scope

 // ===== Cat.java =====
 class Cat() extends Pet(): // Derived from Pet() class